memri/pyintegrators/README.md

 > Integrators connect the information in your Pod.
 They **import your data from external services** using *Importers* (Gmail, WhatsApp, etc.), **connect new data to the existing data** using *indexers* (face recognition, spam detection, object detection), and **execute actions** (sending messages, uploading files).

-Integrators for Memri have a single repository per language, this repository is for Python integrators.
+Integrators for Memri have a single repository per language, this is the repository for Python integrators.
 Memri also has [Node.js integrators](https://gitlab.memri.io/memri/nodeintegrators).
-This repository makes use of [nbdev](https://github.com/fastai/nbdev), which means that the repo structure is different from a normal python project, the documentation for this repo is hosted on [https://pyintegrators.memri.io/integrators/](https://pyintegrators.memri.io/integrators/).
+This repository makes use of [nbdev](https://github.com/fastai/nbdev), which means that the repo structure has a few differences compared to a regular python project.
+The documentation for this repo is hosted on [https://pyintegrators.memri.io/integrators/](https://pyintegrators.memri.io/integrators/).

 # Installing
-Pyintegrators can be installed in two ways: 1) For local development we recommend to install using pip 2) For deployment we recommend to install using docker. **Currently, the only way to call integrators from the [memri](https://gitlab.memri.io/memri/browser-application) [clients](https://gitlab.memri.io/memri/ios-application)  is using docker, this will change soon.**
+Pyintegrators can be installed for two purposes: 1) For local development we recommend to install using pip 2) For deployment we recommend to install using docker. **Currently, the only way to call integrators from the [memri](https://gitlab.memri.io/memri/browser-application) [clients](https://gitlab.memri.io/memri/ios-application)  is using docker, this will change soon.**

 ## Install with pip
 To install the Python package, and correctly setup nbdev for development run:
 ```bash
 pip install -e . && nbdev_install_git_hooks
 ```
-The last commands automatically cleans metadata from your notebooks before a commit.
+The last command configures git to automatically cleans metadata from your notebooks before a commit.

 ## Install with Docker
 The normal flow to run an integrator is from client, by calling the [pods](https://gitlab.memri.io/memri/pod) `run_integrator` api.
-Integrators are invoked by the Pod by launching a Docker container.
+Subsequently, the Integrator is invoked by the Pod by launching a Docker container.
 To build the image for this container, run:
 ```bash
 docker build -t memri-pyintegrators .
 ```

 # Overview
-We start by listing the existing indexers and their functionalities, make sure to check out their pages for usage examples.
+Pyintegrators currently provides the following integrators.
+Make sure to check out the documentation for tutorials and usage instructions.